okeeffed/cheat-sheets/Advanced-React-Redux.md

 As a final step, we tell passport to use the straight with the `.use()` method.

 We also need to build a very particular route to use passport.
 In the router file, first import the `passportService` from `services/passport` and require the passport lib into routes as well.

+The, we can create an authentication `const requireAuth = passport.authenticate('jwt', { session: false });` - session false is because we do not want to use a cookie.